-- ▷ Intuitively, "being coloured" is different from "being red" or from properties individuating a specific color shade. - ▷ Each value in Color individuates a specific property, e.g. "being scarlet", "being crimson", etc. - ▷ Color (and color) individuates the set of specific properties (by means of values) that specialize a "common aspect", a general property, of things, "being coloured" in this case. - $\vartriangleright$ In trope theory, specific properties are classes of exactly resembling tropes. - $\triangleright$ (?)
-How can these notions (specific vs. general properties) be characterized in a trope-based theory?
+- ⊳ Both "being colored" and "being scarlet" are properties. - ▷ Intuitively, "being colored" is different from "being scarlet". - ▷ Each value in Color individuates a specific property, e.g. "being scarlet", "being crimson", etc. - ▷ Color (and color) individuates the set of specific properties (by means of values) that specialize a "common aspect", a general property, of things, "being coloured" in this case. - ▷ (?)
+How can these notions (specific vs. general properties) be characterized?